eric-s-s/dice-tables/README.rst

 CHANGELOG
 =========

-Added Modifier die class
+- Added Modifier die class

-EventsCalculations.stats_strings now returns a namedtuple StatsStrings (which behaves like a tuple with added goodies)
+- EventsCalculations.stats_strings now returns a namedtuple StatsStrings (which behaves like a tuple with added goodies)
+- updated EventsFactory warning message

 =====================================================
 a module for statistics of die rolls and other events